wissensalt/demo-springboot-jms/README.md

 # demo-springboot-jms
-This Application Communicate Point To Point Through JMS using ActiveMQ
+This is an Example SpringBoot Application to Communicate Point To Point (QUEUE) Through JMS using ActiveMQ after HTTP Rest.
+Received Message from QUEUE will be inserted into Database